DataDog/dd-trace-php/tests/Frameworks/README.md

     $ composer create-project laravel/lumen Version_5_8 "5.8.*"

+## Slim Framework

+In order to generate the sample Slim Framework apps we used the default commands from the [framework's 'Getting started' guide](http://www.slimframework.com/).

+    $ cd tests/Frameworks/Slim

+### Slim 3.12

+    $ composer create-project slim/slim-skeleton Version_3_12

 ## Symfony

 In order to generate the sample Symfony apps we used the default commands from the framework's 'Getting started' guides.